wp-plugins/artistography/readme.txt

 == Installation ==

 1. Install the Artisography plugin to your blog, and Activate it.
-2. Next, Enter an Artist into the Admin/Dashboard > Artistography > Artists
+2. Admin/Dashboard > Artistography > Artists: Create An Artist
+3. Admin/Dashboard > Artistography > Music Albums: Create An Album
+4. Admin/Dashboard > Artistography > Discography: Drag and Drop the Artist to the Music Album
-3. To populate the artist's Related Posts tab just tag posts with the Artist's name.
+5. To populate the artist's Related Posts tab just tag posts with the Artist's name.
 Artistography will automatically find it.
-4. Use the following shortcodes on a page/post:
+6. Use the following shortcodes on a page/post:

 [artistography_display_artist_page id=1]
      Displays photo/bio, discography, videos, and related posts of artist with database id=1